nightshade158/nightshade158/README.md

-# 💫 About Me:
-Hi there 👋 I'm Collin<br>🎯 A passionate Computer Science enthusiast exploring the vastness of tech — from silicon to software.<br><br>👨‍💻 About Me<br>🔭 Currently building cool stuff in AI, Android (Kotlin / React Native / Java), and WebApps using MERN, Flask, and more.<br>🧠 Always learning something new — whether it's Rust, Operating System internals, or low-level programming with Assembly.<br>💻 Built my own custom OS using Assembly and tools like QEMU (yes, I do sleep... sometimes).<br>🧰 Skilled in:<br>Languages: C++, Java, Python, Rust, Kotlin, JavaScript, Assembly<br>Tools & Frameworks: Node.js, Express, MongoDB, React, Flask, Android SDK, Jetpack Compose<br>Systems: Ubuntu, Kali Linux, Arch Linux, Windows, Android (including NetHunter & Arch-based mobile distros)<br>🧪 Tinkerer of OS architectures, reverse engineering, and hardware-level experimentation.<br>⚡ Fun Tech Highlights<br>🧬 AI geek dabbling in computer vision, transformers, and prompt engineering.<br>📱 Android apps + 🖥️ WebApps = 🔁 Cross-platform fun!<br>🔐 Occasionally break things for fun — responsibly, of course 😉 (CTF anyone?)<br>🔧 Love tweaking systems till they purr like a custom-tuned engine.<br>💬 Ask Me About<br>OS Development (from bootloader to shell)<br>MERN / Flask full-stack architecture<br>AI/ML workflows and model deployment<br>Android Custom ROMs, Rooting, and Secure Ops<br>Writing super-fast, memory-efficient code with Rust & C++<br>🤹 Hobbies & Chaos<br>🕹️ Gaming like it's 1999<br>🎮 Tinkering with emulators, handheld consoles, and homebrew<br>🎧 Creating the perfect dark coding playlist<br>🧑‍🍳 Hacking my way through the kitchen (code compiles better than my pancakes)<br>🧙 Terminal sorcerer — aliases, scripts, and dotfiles everywhere<br>🌌 Stargazing and wondering how to run Linux on it<br>📫 Let's Connect<br>📧 Drop me a mail at: collin8575@gmail.com<br>🌐 Portfolio (coming soon)<br>🧠 Fun fact: I once booted an OS on an Android phone... just because I could.<br>💥 "Code like a machine.
+## Hi there 👋 I'm Collin

+🎯 A passionate **Computer Science enthusiast** exploring the vastness of tech — from silicon to software.

+---

+### 👨‍💻 About Me

+- 🔭 Currently building cool stuff in **AI**, **Android (Kotlin / React Native / Java)**, and **WebApps** using **MERN**, **Flask**, and more.
+- 🧠 Always learning something new — whether it's **Rust**, **Operating System internals**, or **low-level programming** with **Assembly**.
+- 💻 Built my own **custom OS** using Assembly and tools like **QEMU** (yes, I do sleep... sometimes).
+- 🧰 Skilled in:
+  - Languages: `C++`, `Java`, `Python`, `Rust`, `Kotlin`, `JavaScript`, `Assembly`
+  - Tools & Frameworks: `Node.js`, `Express`, `MongoDB`, `React`, `Flask`, `Android SDK`, `Jetpack Compose`
+  - Systems: `Ubuntu`, `Kali Linux`, `Arch Linux`, `Windows`, `Android (including NetHunter & Arch-based mobile distros)`
+- 🧪 Tinkerer of OS architectures, reverse engineering, and hardware-level experimentation.

+---

+### ⚡ Fun Tech Highlights

+- 🧬 AI geek dabbling in computer vision, transformers, and prompt engineering.
+- 📱 Android apps + 🖥️ WebApps = 🔁 Cross-platform fun!
+- 🔐 Occasionally break things for fun — responsibly, of course 😉 (CTF anyone?)
+- 🔧 Love tweaking systems till they purr like a custom-tuned engine.

+---

+### 💬 Ask Me About

+- OS Development (from bootloader to shell)
+- MERN / Flask full-stack architecture
+- AI/ML workflows and model deployment
+- Android Custom ROMs, Rooting, and Secure Ops
+- Writing super-fast, memory-efficient code with Rust & C++

+---

+### 🤹 Hobbies & Chaos

+- 🕹️ Gaming like it's 1999
+- 🎮 Tinkering with emulators, handheld consoles, and homebrew
+- 🎧 Creating the perfect dark coding playlist
+- 🧑‍🍳 Hacking my way through the kitchen (code compiles better than my pancakes)
+- 🧙 Terminal sorcerer — aliases, scripts, and dotfiles everywhere
+- 🌌 Stargazing and wondering how to run Linux on it

+---

+### 📫 Let's Connect

+- 📧 Drop me a mail at: `your-email@example.com`
+- 🌐 Portfolio (coming soon)
+- 🧠 Fun fact: I once booted an OS on an Android phone... just because I could.

+---

+> 💥 "Code like a machine.
 Think like a human.
 Dream like a hacker." — Collin

 ## 🌐 Socials: